pathoplexus/pathoplexus/pathoplexus_app/README.md

 (Each commit also contains the `loculus_values` file which specifies the specific configuration of that loculus chart, and the `monorepo` directory which specifies what pathopelexus-specific additions to make to the website)

 The chart contains its own hardcoded `loculusVersion` value.
 It also expects to be provided with the following values:
-- `pathoplexusVersion`: this should be the same as the `pathoplexus` SHA of this actual version of the `pathoplexus_app` Helm chart
+- `pathoplexusVersion`: this should be the same as the `pathoplexus` commit SHA of this actual version of the `pathoplexus_app` Helm chart
 - `hostname` this is the host for the loculus deployment
 - `special_environment`: this is an optional specification that the deployment should use special deployment files which should have been placed in a file named `loculus_values/environment_specific_values/[special_environment].yaml`